 Another option is to use the built-in developer console.
 Go to the ChromeVox options page with Search+Shift+o, o; then, substitute the “options.html” path with “background.html”, and then open up the inspector.

-Build the chromevox_tests target.
+Build the browser_tests target.
 To run lots of tests in parallel, run it like this:

-Use a test filter if you only want to run some of the tests from a particular test suite - for example, most of the ChromeVox Next tests have “E2E” in them (for “end-to-end”), so to only run those:
+Use a narrower test filter if you only want to run some of the tests.
+For example, most of the ChromeVox Next tests have “E2E” in them (for “end-to-end”), so to only run those: